-In the last sermon, I continued to cover some of the facts that the church is clearly compared (in the Bible) to a human body in which its various parts have differing functions.
+In the last sermon, I continued to cover some of the facts that the church is clearly compared in the Bible to a human body in which its various parts have differing functions.
 Every part is to function for the benefit of the whole.
 That was not the only thing that we covered, but that was at least the beginning of what that last message was about.
-We spent a great deal more time covering a variation of that first principle - and, that is, that even as individual member's function changes from time to time, so also does the entire church's function change.
+We spent a great deal more time covering a variation of that first principle and, that is, that even as an individual member's function changes from time to time, so also does the entire church's function change.

-In Romans 15:4 it says that these things that happened before were written for our admonition [learning].
+In Romans 15:4 it says that these things that happened before were written for our learning.
 They are directions for you and me so that we are receiving instructions as to what we are to do at any given time.
 We need the direction.
 So we look back at what God shows regarding Israel, and we compare it with the events that the church has been going through.
 And then, from that, we reach a conclusion that the church needs to be doing ‘thus and such' at any given time.

 Now turn with me to Nehemiah.
 This took place just a bit later than the book of Ezra.

-Nehemiah 2:16-18 - And the rulers knew not whither I went, or what I did; neither had I as yet told it to the Jews, nor to the priests, nor to the nobles, nor to the rulers, nor to the rest that did the work.
-Then said I unto them, You see the distress that we are in, how Jerusalem lies waste, and the gates thereof are burned with fire: come, and let us build up the wall of Jerusalem, that we be no more a reproach.
-Then I told them of the hand of my God which was good upon me; as also the king's words that he had spoken unto me.
-And they said, Let us rise up and build.
-So they strengthened their hands for this good work.
+Nehemiah 2:16-18 And the officials did not know where I had gone or what I had done; I had not yet told the Jews, the priests, the nobles, the officials, or the others whodid the work.
+Then said I to them, "You see the distress that we are in, how Jerusalem lies waste, and its gates are burned with fire.
+Come and let us build the wall of Jerusalem, that we may no more be a reproach."
+And I told them of the hand of my God which had been good upon me, and also of the king's words that he had spoken to me.
+So they said, "Let us rise up and build."
+So they set their hands to this good work.

 Now what was "the work" there?
 "The work" there was different from what they did under Ezra, but it still had a connection to the overall purpose.
 In this case, they were rebuilding the wall that went around Jerusalem.
-They were not rebuilding the temple, per se.
-They were rebuilding the wall.
-A wall in Biblical symbolism means "a means of protection".
-They were building up the defenses so that the temple would be protected from incursions.
+They were not rebuilding the Temple, per se, they were rebuilding the wall.
+A wall in biblical symbolism means "a means of protection."
+They were building up the defenses so that the Temple would be protected from incursions.
 All you need to do is understand what Ephesians 6 has to say about the armor of God.
 Most of that equipment there has to do with protecting.
 There is only one offensive piece of equipment that is mentioned in all the equipment there.
-So what needs to be built up here (as it were) are the defenses of the church.
+So what needs to be built up here, as it were, are the defenses of the church.

 We have got to put a positive spin on this, because what happened really is positive in the overall sense.
 We may not like what occurred.
 It may have caused us a great deal of pain.
-But, in the overall sense, God in His wisdom has directed it in this direction, because it's going to be good for us in the long run.
-If He had let it continue as it were, maybe very few of us would ever make it into His kingdom.
+But, in the overall sense, God in His wisdom has directed it in this direction, because it is going to be good for us in the long run.
+If He had let it continue as it were, maybe very few of us would ever make it into His Kingdom.
 We would not be prepared, because of what was happening.

 Now, something like what happened would not occur simply because it was forced on God.
 Think about that.
 Do we force things on God?
 Well, that would make us more powerful than His ability to save.
-The only conclusion that I can reach from this is that God actively participated in driving the church apart [and] for our good.
+The only conclusion that I can reach from this is that God actively participated in driving the church apart for our good.

 The second aspect of this "Do you see God?" question is a personal faith, because this is spiritually the quality that has been most affected in the decline that has occurred over the past twenty years or so.
 Now turn with me back to the book of Jude, verses 3 through 5, where Jude writes:

-Jude 4-5 - For there are certain men crept in unawares…[This was ordained of old!
-It happened.]…ungodly men, turning the grace of our God into [license to do evil], and denying the only Lord God, and our Lord Jesus Christ.
-I will therefore put you in remembrance, though you once knew this, how that the Lord, having saved the people out of the land of Egypt,afterward destroyed them that believed not.
+Jude 4-5 For certain men have crept in unnoticed [This was ordained of old!
+It happened.], . . . ungodly men, who turn the grace of our God into [license to do evil], and deny the only Lord God, and our Lord Jesus Christ.
+But I want to remind you, though you once knew this, that the Lord, having saved the people out of the land of Egypt,afterward destroyed those who did not believe.

-Now in Jude 3 where it talks about "the faith once delivered", faith has two applications there.
+Now in Jude 3 where it talks about "the faith once delivered," faith has two applications there.
 The first is as a body of beliefs that forms the foundation of our lives.
 This is of critical importance, because we act according to what we believe.
-Are the Protestants and Catholics what they are and what they do because they believe in keeping the Sabbath, believe in keeping the Holy Days, and that we are members of the family of God, and that the Holy Spirit is not a person?
-No. You know they believe all those [other, false] things: [such as] that the Holy Spirit is a person.
-They don't believe in keeping the Sabbath.
+Are the Protestants and Catholics what they are and what they do because they believe in keeping the Sabbath, believe in keeping the holy days, and that we are members of the Family of God, and that the Holy Spirit is not a person?
+No. You know they believe all those other, false things: such as that the Holy Spirit is a person.
+They do not believe in keeping the Sabbath.

 Now the second aspect of the faith that Jude is talking about there in verse 3 is faith as a living principle—that is, the driving force in our lives.
 Faith—as trust that motivates and relies upon.

-Hebrews 11:27 - By faith he forsook Egypt, not fearing the wrath of the king: for he endured, as seeing Him who is invisible.
+Hebrews 11:27 By faith he forsook Egypt, not fearing the wrath of the king; for he endured as seeing Him who is invisible.

 Do we know whether God will heal Kerry Sollars?
 Yes, (in a generality) we know—because His Word is inviolate, and He will heal—but that healing may come in the resurrection.
-We don't know what He has in mind between now and the resurrection for Kerry Sollars.
+We do not know what He has in mind between now and the resurrection for Kerry Sollars.
 You have to operate according to what you cannot see (according to what is revealed).
 And what is revealed is God will heal.

-I don't have an Interlinear with me.
+I do not have an Interlinear with me.
 This verse just popped into my mind this morning—that I might use it.
-I am almost virtually certain that what it says in the Interlinear is that the definite article "the" is in there in front of the word faith; and that it really reads "for all men have not the faith".
-Almost everybody has faith to some degree.
+I am almost virtually certain that what it says in the Interlinear is that the definite article "the" is in there in front of the word faith; and that it really reads "for all men have not the faith."Almost everybody has faith to some degree.
 But there is faith; and there is the faith!
 We are to get back to the faith once delivered.That is the one that is based upon revelation, and that is the one that is the operating principle of our lives.
 It is founding everything else that we hoped for.

 Go to Acts 28.
 This occurred, of course, right at the end of the book.
 Paul was in Rome there.
 He was facing death, and he met with the leaders of the Jews there.
 And, at the end of that session with them, it says in verse 24: